Local-first privacy workflow

 Yes.
 Each entity type has its own toggle so you can redact only the categories relevant to the current workflow.

-Is this a free compliance redaction tool?
+Is this a free sensitive data redaction tool?

 Does the page work offline?